-Meeting the PREVENT Duty – for teachers, trainers and support staff
+Meeting the UK PREVENT Duty – TrainiNg for teachers, trainers and staff

 PREVENT is part of the Government’s longer-term counter-terrorism strategy to stop people becoming radicalised, supporting terrorism or becoming terrorists themselves.
 PREVENT focuses on preventing all forms of radicalisation and terrorism.
 It aims to provide support and redirection to vulnerable individuals and those at risk of being groomed in to terrorist activity.
 It is categorised as part of the “Safeguarding” agenda.